Data-Enabled Predictive Iterative Control: Introduction

-Repetitive systems perform iterative tasks, where each single task is referred to as an iteration.
-The inherent ``repetitive'' nature of repetitive processes enables the possibility of iteratively updating the controller using data collected from each iteration.
-In \cite{rosolia_learning_2018}, a Learning Model Predictive Control (LMPC) algorithm for repetitive systems is proposed.
-Assuming perfect knowledge of the system model, LMPC uses a safe set constructed from safe trajectories as the terminal set, where the safe set is updated with the new (safe) trajectory after each iteration.
+\rz{Iterative systems are those performing repeated tasks, where all individual tasks, called iterations, start from the same initial condition and share the same objective.} This enables the possibility of iteratively updating the controller using data collected from each iteration.
+In the context of iterative systems, \cite{rosolia_learning_2018} proposes a learning Model Predictive Control (LMPC) algorithm that constructs a safe set using past safe trajectories to be used as terminal constraint.
 This strategy ensures asymptotic stability and a non-increasing cost over iterations, ultimately converging to the optimal cost under suitable assumptions.
 To improve robustness, \cite{rosolia_robust_2017} extends LMPC to systems with additive uncertainties by leveraging tube-MPC approaches~\cite{mayne_robust_2005}.
 In this case, robust safe sets are constructed using nominal trajectories satisfying tightened constraints to ensure the nominal cost is non-increasing over iterations.

-In this paper, we present the Data-Enabled Predictive Repetitive Control (DeePRC), a direct data-driven control approach for repetitive LTI systems.
-The nominal DeePRC uses an input-output convex safe set and a terminal cost function designed from previous trajectories, similar to the LMPC framework.
-We show that the nominal DeePRC enjoys recursive feasibility, asymptotic stability, non-increasing iteration cost, and convergence to the infinite-horizon optimum, albeit asymptotically.
-To ensure global convergence in finite iterations we develop an active exploration variant of DeePRC, which requires \emph{only a single initial safe trajectory} to provide safe convergence guarantees using a left-kernel-based input design~\cite{van_waarde_beyond_2022} in a tube-based framework.
+In this paper, we present the Data-Enabled Predictive iteRative Control (DeePRC), a direct data-driven control approach for iterative LTI systems.
+The DeePRC uses an input/output convex safe set and a terminal cost function designed from previous trajectories and enjoys recursive feasibility, asymptotic stability, non-increasing iteration cost, and convergence to the infinite-horizon optimum, albeit asymptotically.
+We develop an active exploration variant of DeePRC, which is able to increase its maximum prediction horizon in a sample-efficient way requiring \emph{only a single initial safe trajectory} through the design of an input disturbance term.
 We further present an end-to-end formulation of the two-stage approach, integrating the disturbance design procedure into the planning phase.